justinrgarrard/world-of-naevis.net/docs/more/archetypes/wizard_court.md

 At 6th level, you can add your Intelligence modifier to Charisma (Persuasion) or Charisma (Deception) checks.
 Additionally, you learn two languages of your choice.

-#### Sharpened Spells
+#### Practiced Ritualist

-Beginning at 10th level, you can add your Intelligence modifier to the damage of any Wizard spell or cantrip you cast.
+Beginning at 10th level, ritual spells you cast take their normal casting time to cast.

 #### Deep Reserves